gonium/gosdm630/README.md

 You simply copy the binary from the ``bin`` subdirectory to the RPi and start it.
-I usually put the binary into ``/usr/local/bin`` and rename it to ``sdm630``.
+I usually put the binary into ``/usr/local/bin`` and rename it to ``sdm``.
 The following sytemd unit can be used to start the service (put this into ``/etc/systemd/system``):

     [Unit]
     Description=SDM630 via HTTP API
     After=syslog.target
     [Service]
-    ExecStart=/usr/local/bin/sdm630 -s /dev/ttyAMA0
+    ExecStart=/usr/local/bin/sdm -d /dev/ttyAMA0
     Restart=always
     [Install]
     WantedBy=multi-user.target